 The months of March to May are the most common time to catch chickenpox, so we thought a reminder about the symptoms and how to treat it would be useful.
 Chickenpox is such a common childhood illness that over 90% of adults are immune as they have had it before.
 So the chances are your child will catch it at some point, with pre-school and the early primary years being the most common time.

-so what is chickenpox?
+So what is chickenpox?

 Chickenpox (known medically as varicella) is caused by a virus called the varicella-zoster virus.
 It's spread quickly and easily from someone who is infected.
 Chickenpox is most common in children under the age of 10.
 Chickenpox is infectious from one or two days before the rash starts, until all the blisters have crusted over.
 This is usually 5-6 days after the start of the rash.